ogallagher/Formal-iOS-Swift-Game/README.md

 > It's not finished; I haven't even thought of a name for it yet.
 It's on my to-do list.

+The project, from a programming perspective…
+> Was written in Swift

+> Has some useful classes that I created.
+I recommend taking a look at PuzzlePlatformer-iOS-Game/PuzzlePlatformer/PuzzlePlatformer/Library.swift for them
+>> The RigidPolygon class is what I’m using to make the blue square respond to outside forces both translationally and rotationally, which took me a while to create.
+The only improvement I might add would be to incorporate polygon-edge-with-neighboring-corner collision, but doing that isn’t worth it for how I’m using it.

+>> The Vector class is what I’m using to do all the vector math in the project.
+Other’s have probably also made Vector classes for swift projects, but I had a hard time finding anything that I wanted to use.
+It’s been tested thoroughly through this game, so it should be good to use in another project

 #To-Do List
 - [x] Create stationary islands
 - [x] Create collisionCornerWithLine: rotational + translational